by Kat Usita

 Diversity and multiculturalism

 I love the Philippines, but I always knew that exposure to the rest of the world is necessary for my personal growth and development.
-I chose to study in the UK because I know that it is a cosmopolitan country—honestly, studying here is the most efficient way to get to know so many cultures at once!
+I chose to study in the UK because I know that it is a cosmopolitan country — honestly, studying here is the most efficient way to get to know so many cultures at once!
 About one-fifth of all university students here are international students.
 My class alone is made up of students from 69 different countries and territories, while my dorm’s kitchen is shared by five girls from five different continents.
-I can now confidently say that I have friends from all corners of the globe, and that I’ve had the honour of serving as an ambassador of our country to all of them!
+I can now confidently say that I have friends from all corners of the globe, and that I have had the honour of serving as an ambassador of our country to all of them!

 Historical landmarks and cultural icons

 The truly incredible part of studying in the UK is my proximity to some of the most remarkable, must-see landmarks in the world.
-Since moving here, I’ve walked across London Bridge, posed in front of Big Ben, seen the Stonehenge up close, visited Shakespeare’s birthplace, jogged around Buckingham Palace and stepped over the actual Prime Meridian.
+Since moving here, I have walked across London Bridge, posed in front of Big Ben, seen the Stonehenge up close, visited Shakespeare’s birthplace, jogged around Buckingham Palace and stepped over the actual Prime Meridian.
 And yet all of that is just a fraction of everything there is to see and do in England, not to mention the rest of the United Kingdom!
 The amount of fun and learning that can happen while checking out these places truly makes living here an exceptional experience.

 Endless pop culture sites

-Whether you’re a fan of Harry Potter, Sherlock, Game of Thrones, Downton Abbey, James Bond, Mr. Bean, The Beatles, or any other British contribution to pop culture, you will inevitably find something here that is connected to one of them.
+Whether you are a fan of Harry Potter, Sherlock, Game of Thrones, Downton Abbey, James Bond, Mr. Bean, The Beatles, or any other British contribution to pop culture, you will inevitably find something here that is connected to one of them.
 Personally, I was thrilled to see the real-life dining hall that was used as the basis for the Great Hall in the Harry Potter movies.
 I could just imagine the boy wizard sitting with his Gryffindor mates in one of the long tables while listening to Professor Dumbledore say something both extremely funny and wise.
 I also got super kilig when I found the blue door of Hugh Grant’s flat in the classic rom-com Notting Hill—yes, the actual door that paparazzi swarmed while waiting for Julia Roberts to emerge.